-Time and Temperature Chart
+Sous Vide Vegetable Time and Temperature Chart

 These target temperatures and times are simple sous vide cooking guidelines for various types of vegetables.

-|Potatoes||190ºF / 87ºC||1 Hour||Tender and flavorful|
+|Potatoes||190ºF / 87ºC||1 hour||Tender and flavorful|

-|Carrots & Parsnips||180ºF / 82ºC||1 Hour||Sweet and juicy, with perfect crunchiness|
+|Carrots & Parsnips||180ºF / 82ºC||1 hour||Sweet and juicy, with perfect crunchiness|

-|Asparagus||185ºF / 85ºC||10 to 15 Min||Tender and crunchy|
+|Asparagus||185ºF / 85ºC||10 to 15 minutes||Tender and crunchy|

 |Broccoli||195ºF / 90.5ºC||20 to 25 minutes||Full flavored, crunchy and sweet|

-|Cauliflower||165ºF / 73ºC||1 Hour||Tender and flavor rich|
+|Cauliflower||165ºF / 73ºC||1 hour||Tender and flavor rich|

-|Eggplant||185ºF / 85ºC||2-3 Hours||Flavorful and juicy inside|
+|Eggplant||185ºF / 85ºC||2-3 hours||Flavorful and juicy inside|

-Tips to Sous Vide Vegetables
+Tips to Sous Vide Veggies

-Kitchen staples such as olive oil, and salt and pepper can be added with the vacuum seal package vegetables to unlock all the complex flavors of your vegetables.
+- Use spices!
+Your favorite seasonings, spices, and fresh herbs (rosemary, fresh thyme).
+Kitchen staples such as olive oil, and salt and pepper can be added before you vacuum seal the bag to unlock all the complex flavors of your vegetables.